bernie-skipole/inditest/README.md

 Testing the use of the client snapshot with a threaded function.

 simpledriver.py Driver prints and sends an incrementing number\
-and receives and prints a number
+and receives and prints a number.

 threadedclient.py Client which receives a number, takes a snapshot of\
 the client state and passes that to a threaded blocking function which\